Because of the high cost of most CRM software, an essential part of the evaluation and selection process is the CRM demo.

 Here are some of the things you should do before you schedule CRM demos:

 - Assemble the information from the interviews

 - Validate requirements with stakeholders

 - Define a short list of vendors

 - Prepare the vendor salesperson and sales engineer, in a preparatory meeting, by taking them through a “company insight” slide deck about your business

 Exception to the Rule

-If your business is in an industry for which a vendor has developed a CRM vertical that fits your business model very closely, you may be able to get away with an early CRM demo.
+If your business is in an industry where a vendor has developed a CRM vertical that fits your business model very closely, you may get away with an early CRM demo.

 These cookie-cutter cases are few and far between.
-As such, be sure to take the necessary steps to properly prepare for a CRM demo…or bring in a skilled CRM consultant who can walk you through the process and save you valuable time, money, and energy.
+As such, take the necessary steps to properly prepare for a CRM demo — or bring in a third-party CRM consultant who can walk you through the process and save you valuable time, money, and energy.